Quick Stats

 Overview

 Parkview Legacy Foundation was established in July 2019 following the sale of Parkview Community Hospital Medical Center (a nonprofit hospital) to AHMC Healthcare (a for-profit hospital group).
 The State of California required the proceeds from the sale to benefit the community through creation of an independent public charity.
-After five years of planning and research into best practices, the foundation launched its Impact Grants Program in August 2024 and awarded its inaugural grants totaling $1.2 million in late 2024/early 2025.
+After five years of planning and research into best practices, the foundation launched its Impact Grants Programme in August 2024 and awarded its inaugural grants totalling $1.2 million in late 2024/early 2025.
 Led by President and CEO Damien O'Farrell (former CEO of Path of Life Ministries, Riverside County's largest homeless shelter and housing provider), the foundation's mission is to "advance the equitable probability of wellness through social determinants of health" in the Riverside region.
-Final capitalization of the foundation was completed in late 2024, positioning it to make ongoing investments in community transformation.
+Final capitalisation of the foundation was completed in late 2024, positioning it to make ongoing investments in community transformation.

 Funding Priorities

-Grant Programs
+Grant Programmes

-Collective Impact Fund: $50,000 - $125,000
+Collective Impact Grant: $50,000 - $125,000

-Core Operations and Capacity Support Fund: $50,000 - $125,000
+Core Operations and Capacity Impact Grant: $50,000 - $125,000

-Special Needs Fund: Amount not specified
+Emergent Needs Impact Grant: Amount not specified

 One-time grants for specific projects or equipment needs.
 Reviewed and awarded on a rolling monthly basis.